apollographql/apollo/docs/source/tutorial/mutations.md

 }
 ```

-Our `useMutation` Hook returns a mutate function (`login`) and the data object returned from the mutation.
+Our `useMutation` hook returns a mutate function (`login`) and the data object returned from the mutation that we destructure from the tuple.
 Finally, we pass our login function to the `LoginForm` component.

 To create a better experience for our users, we want to persist the login between sessions.
 In order to do that, we need to save our login token to `localStorage`.
 Let's learn how we can use the `onCompleted` handler of `useMutation` to persist our login: